 Causes of Back Pain

-Back pain in children is more common than previously thought and is frequently mechanical non-specific with contributory factors such as poor posture, physical inactivity, obesity and psychological influences.
-Evidence now suggests that factors such as carrying heavy school bags and adopting poor postures do not influence back pain in the way that we once thought.or abnormal loading (such as carrying heavy school bags on one shoulder).
+Back pain in children is common and is frequently mechanical / non-specific with contributory factors such as poor posture, physical inactivity, obesity, psychological influences or abnormal loading (such as carrying heavy school bags on one shoulder).

-Back pain in children is more likely to have pathology identified, compared to adults where mechanical back pain is very common.
+Back pain in children is more likely to have pathology identified in comparison to adults where mechanical back pain is very common.
 It is important to consider and exclude red flag conditions which include infection (abscess) and malignancy.
 Prolapsed intervertebral disc in young people does occur but is more likely in adolescents.

 Certain sporting activities such as wrestling, cricket, bowling or gymnastics may pose increased risk of back pain, due to spondylolysis and spondylolisthesis which arise due to congenital abnormality of the vertebral arch (spondylolysis) and if bilateral, then instability results with forward slip of one vertebra over another (spondylolisthesis) causing potential root or cord compression.
-The clinical presentation can be acute, or acute on chronic pain, with pain on spine extension ("Stork's test" - see pREMS spine) and also with localised tenderness.
+The clinical presentation can be acute, or acute on chronic pain, with pain on spine extension and also with localised tenderness.

-The figure below shows spondylolysis (due to an abnormality in the neural arch) and if bilateral can result in forward slip of one vertebra over the other (spondylolisthesis) - the latter seen on an oblique radiograph with 'break in the neck of the scottie dog' - see below.
+Spondylolysis (is due to an abnormality in the neural arch) and if bilateral can result in forward slip of one vertebra over the other (spondylolisthesis).

 Scheuermann’s 'disease' results from vertebral wedging due to an osteochondrosis of the thoracic spine and may or may not be symptomatic (i.e., may be an incidental finding on radiograph), although it can result in thoracic kyphosis, in which case warrants referral to orthopaedics.